Ashwinshankar98/ClassMateBot/docs/Cogs/Unload.md

 Inputs:
 - ctx: used to access the values passed through the current context
-- extension: name of the cog that is to be added
+- extension: name of the cog that is to be removed

 Outputs:
 - response from bot